 This was never a problem 20 years ago, but now social media has created a lot of time management issues for people in today’s workforce.
 Since most people have smart phones, they are constantly bombarded by notifications from social media apps encouraging them to login to find out who liked their post or photo, or to answer a direct message.
 Humans are social creatures by nature, so ignoring those notifications takes a lot of willpower.
 Do yourself a favor and turn those notifications off, at least until you are done with work for the day.

 When most people wake up in the morning, the first thing they do is reach for their phone to turn off their alarm.
-Then they start reading news alerts and browsing their Facebook or Twitter newsfeed.
+Then they start reading news alerts and browsing their Facebook or X newsfeed.
 They may not have even gotten out of bed yet to shower.
-Soon five minutes of browsing turns into 20 minutes of “likes” and “retweets.”
+Soon five minutes of browsing turns into 20 minutes of “likes” and “reposts.”
 Already this can hinder your schedule and make you late to work.
 Before you go to bed at night, put your phone on airplane mode.
 This way your alarm will still wake you up, but your social media alerts will stay silent.

 2. Examine your distracting habits

 Everyone has bad habits, even highly motivated and successful people.
-Whether it is playing games, partying with friends, checking your social media, or watching a whole season of a scandalous Netflix series in one night, we are limiting the time we do have to get important stuff done to cater to our vices.
+Whether it is playing games, partying with friends, checking your social media, or watching a whole season of a Netflix series in one night, we are limiting the time we do have to get important stuff done to cater to our vices.
 Sit down and reflect on where you can eliminate those poor habits.
 Moderation is key.
 If you want to go out with friends every day, consider moving those meetups to just weekends.
 If you need your social media fix, set 30 minutes aside after work to catch up on current events.

 3. Take email breaks